Table of contents of the article:

 It could be said that a site without enough data is still not interesting enough (or cannot be found) for a large chunk of visitors.
 And because there are some ranking factors, a website already has other ways to get a higher ranking.
 Of course, good page speed / UX could actually entice people to visit more pages, possibly ending up getting enough data.
 So, pagespeed in combination with good technical UX still matters, but indirectly in this case.
 Additionally, a domain or even a specific page needs enough visitors to provide a reliable representation of its top page experience and Web Vitals.

-What if one page has no field data, but others have?
+What if one page doesn't have CRUX test data, but others have?

 Google Search Console is already grouping pages.
 Core Web Vitals will do the same.
 If a page (for example just launched) doesn't have enough visitors, it could go back and reuse data from similar pages.
 If Google can't find similar pages, it will go back to the source summary.